JoeyLupo/SimpleCAS/README.md

                            (x)  (1)

-Calling the `commute()` function on the above expression is just the operation of swapping the two sub-trees at the root.
+Calling the `commute()` function on the above `CompoundExpression` is just the operation of swapping the two sub-trees at the root.

 I have included a few function declarations in CAS.py for some functions we might want to add in a future version of SimpleCAS, such as a specialization method which transforms a `SymbolicVar` to a `SymbolicNum`, or a method which automatically simplifies a `CompoundExpression`